Plan less, experience more

 Define

-πŸ“ Card sorting research shows what most of the respondents would like to see in the TOCO travelling app:
+📍 Card sorting showed what most respondents wanted to see in the Toco travel app:

 4. Section ⛲️ "Spots nearby"